SouthSide Film Festival

 The SouthSide Film Festival is an annual non-competitive, not-for-profit film festival that takes place each June in Bethlehem, Pennsylvania.
+The festival features locally produced as well as international films, guest filmmakers, juried selections, and seminars for filmmakers and fans.
 The first festival took place in 2004.

-The "SouthSide" refers to the area of the city on the south side of the Lehigh River which was home to Bethlehem Steel and is currently undergoing redevelopment.
+The "SouthSide" refers to the area of the city on the south side of the Lehigh River which was home to Bethlehem Steel and underwent redevelopment in the early 2000s.

-The festival's logo pays homage to that industrial heritage by including a representation of a blast furnace, still highly visible in Bethlehem.
-Film screenings take place on the campus of Lehigh University and in alternative venues such as Godfrey Daniels Listening Club and Deja Brew Coffeehouse.
+History

-From its inception through 2008, the festival has screened films from 54 countries and 31 states of the U.S. The festival focuses on independent filmmaking and features Invitational Films and Juried Selections, a highlighted genre, and a highlighted cultural region.
-Also included in the annual festival are filmmaking workshops to teach techniques and concepts to accomplished and aspiring filmmakers.
-Returning teachers include Mel Halbach and Clayton Farr of FilmTreks, Shanti Thakur of Hofstra University, and Pawel Partyka of Se-ma-for animation studio.
+From its inception through 2021, the festival had screened close to 1,600 independent films from 102 countries and 47 states of the U.S. The festival focuses on independent filmmaking and features Invitational Films and Juried Selections, a highlighted genre, and a highlighted cultural region.
+The annual festival also includes filmmaking workshops to teach techniques and concepts.
+Teachers have included Mel Halbach and Clayton Farr of FilmTreks, Shanti Thakur of Hofstra University, and Pawel Partyka of Se-ma-for animation studio.